b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 (`Stats.mean(ice2.Cons)`) which is returned as the `Coef.` for `(Intercept)`.
 In that case `Std.
 Error` is just the standard error of the mean that we met in
 @sec:compare_contin_data_one_samp_ttest (compare with `getSem(ice2.Cons)`).

+Overall, our `getMinAdeqMod` should work reasonably well for a small number of explanatory variables (the `xs` argument).
+When the number of predictors grows, some of them are likely to be significant by chance alone (compare with the discussion in @sec:compare_contin_data_multip_correction).

 Anyway, building our minimal adequate model from top to bottom (as we did here) is not the only possible procedure.
 Equally reasonable is to apply the bottom to